-How to Know Your Laser Glasses Protect Your Eyes
+How to Verify Your Laser Glasses Provide Adequate Eye Protection

-- Laser glasses are marked to protect at specific wavelengths.
-Check the wavelength ranges on the glasses to see if they match the wavelength(s) your laser operates at.
+- Check the Wavelength Range: Laser glasses are designed to protect against specific wavelengths.
+Check the range printed on the glasses to ensure they match the wavelength(s) of your laser.